Get

 So, when your dog sees a cat, they might see it as potential prey.
 If the cat then runs, this further heightens the prey-drive instinct in your dog, who will naturally run after the cat.
 Even if your dog is reacting to its prey drive, it doesn’t necessarily mean that they are being aggressive.
 But it likely does mean that the cat is scared and anxious.

 If the cat and dog don’t know one another, the cat will likely make its way home and potentially avoid the area.
 If it happens in the home, the cat doesn’t really have the same escape possibilities.
-If it keeps, it can cause your cat to become anxious.
-And anxiety leads to a host of mental and physical health problems.
+If this happens repeatedly, it can cause your cat to become anxious.
+And chronic anxiety leads to a host of behavioral and stress-related physical health problems.

 Play

 Some dogs have high play drives, rather than prey drives.
 If your pup loves chasing a ball or any toy that you kick around, there’s a good chance it will also enjoy chasing cats.
 Your dog probably knows that chasing after the cat encourages them to run, and then it all becomes a fun game of chase.
 To your dog, anyway.
-Your cat will see it differently, and it will likely cause you upset and worry.
+Your cat will see it differently, and it will likely cause stress and fear.

 divider 2 cats